CIBC-Internal/python/Doc/library/urllib.request.rst

 .. attribute:: Request.selector

    The URI path.
-If the :class:`Request` uses a proxy, then selector will be the full url that is passed to the proxy.
+If the :class:`Request` uses a proxy, then selector will be the full URL that is passed to the proxy.

 .. attribute:: Request.data

-   The entity body for the request, or None if not specified.
+   The entity body for the request, or ``None`` if not specified.

    .. versionchanged:: 3.4
       Changing value of :attr:`Request.data` now deletes "Content-Length"